domseb/poorly.considered.design/_projects/2022-10-17-Qwilr-Editor.md

 ### Unlocking new use-cases

-To be easily mobile responsive, Qwilr Pages had always been single column, only allowing simple content elements, like tables, images and text.
-As Qwilr was adopted into more sales and marketing teams, the demands on layout and interactive content grew.
-Both to make more visually engaging pages, and to help differentiate Qwilr from competitors.

 Over several years, I lead design, projects and teams to create a suite of new layouts and interactive components in the editor.
-All aiming to help pages communicate in richer detail, engage and impress their audience, but still created with ease.

-Creating concepts, dividing with team, ensuring strategic alignment, look and feel
+I spent my time creating high level proof of concepts, ensuring strategic alignment, look and feel across teams.
+Below are a few favourites.

 <section>
     <div class="gallery">